Click OK to login and restart your reservation.

 Federal regulations require that checked baggage remain unlocked.
 Improperly packed items (e.g., boxes) or those considered fragile (e.g., paintings) may not be covered under American Airlines or American Eagle's baggage liability provisions.
 If the value of the contents of a checked bag exceeds our standard coverage you may purchase additional baggage insurance.
 This insurance, known as excess value coverage, may be purchased at the ticket counter when checking in.
 Excess value insurance does not cover damage.
 Not all high value items are covered by this insurance, so you should verify with the agent that your specific belongings are included.

 Return to Top

-When you make a reservation by telephone or via aa.com for American Airlines flights (including American Airlines flights operated by codeshare partners), the reservation can be held and the fare quoted will be guaranteed for 24 hours or until 11:59 p.m.
+When you make a reservation seven or more days prior to departure by telephone with American Airlines Reservations or via aa.com for American Airlines flights (including American Airlines flights operated by codeshare partners), the reservation can be held and the fare quoted will be guaranteed for 24 hours or until 11:59 p.m.
 Central Time the following day, whichever allows you more time to purchase your ticket.
 Once payment is received, normal refund policies apply to the ticket.
 If you elect to make changes to the itinerary, the ticket price may change.